 Fortunately, a debtor can cram down the debt to the fair market value of the car.
 Thus, in the example above, Marie's debt on the vehicle loan and subsequent debts would be reduced to $10,000, and the credit union would no longer have a lien on the vehicle for the remaining $10,000 in debt.
 The remaining debt becomes general unsecured debt and would be paid the same percentage as credit cards and other unsecured debts.

 Example: Harvey owns a vehicle with a bluebook value of $5000.
 The balance on his vehicle loan is $10,000.
 Harry files for Chapter 7 bankruptcy.
 Harvey can redeem the vehicle by paying the creditor $5000.
-The remaining $5000 is discharged.
+The remaining $5000 will be discharged.

-Often, the best course is to continue to make payments and keep the vehicle.
-Most vehicle lenders will allow a debtor to keep a vehicle, as long as the debtor continues to make the payments.
-(A few creditors require reaffirmation agreements if the debtor wishes to keep the car after Chapter 7, but most do not.)
-This gives the debtor the option of merely surrendering the car without risk of a deficiency judgment, should the debtor run into financial problems in the future.
+If you are current, most vehicle lenders will allow you to keep your vehicle as long as you continue making the payments.
+(A few creditors require reaffirmation agreements if the debtor wishes to keep the car after Chapter 7, even if you are current on your loan payment.)
+Not reaffirming a car loant in bankruptcy gives you the option of surrendering the car without risk of a deficiency judgment, if you run into financial problems in the future.